CloudWithChris/cloudwithchris.com/content/about/index.md

   </div>
 </div>

-By day, he works with stakeholders in start-ups and enterprises from developers and system admins through to Heads of Division and CTOs on accelerating their journey to the cloud, while actively listening and working with the Azure Engineering teams to further improve the Azure Platform.
-His primary technical areas of focus are Cloud Architecture, Cloud Native Solutions (including Kubernetes) and DevOps tooling and principals.
+By day, he works with stakeholders in start-ups and enterprises from developers and system admins through to Heads of Division and CTOs, helping them ❤️ GitHub, while actively listening and working with the GitHub Engineering teams to further improve the Platform.

 Chris has presented at several internal and external events including Microsoft Tech Ready, Microsoft Ignite and several Microsoft Tech Summit events.